||422 Drake Centre

 Research Bytes video »

-His research relies heavily on “big data” to document the interplay between collaboration and competition (e.g., transitioning from collaboration to competition, vice versa, or simultaneous collaboration and competition) among firms and individuals.
-His work has paid particular attention to what factors cause such interplays (e.g., collaborative portfolio between firms, team design, and compensation) and how to manage them in the innovation process.
-He has also studied international policies on intellectual property protection and corporate social responsibility.
+His research relies heavily on “big data” to document the interplay of collaboration and competition between and within firms.
+His work has paid particular attention to what factors cause such interplays and how to manage them in the innovation process.
+He has also studied international policies on intellectual property right protection and corporate social responsibility.

-His teaching interest is strategic management, technological innovation, and big data analytics.
+His teaching interest is strategic management, innovation and entrepreneurship, and big data analytics.
 He has won the Golden Shovel Award at the Asper School of Business and Graduate Teaching Award at the University of British Columbia.

 He is currently recruiting PhD/MSc students.
-Candidates with strong academic background in statistics, actuarial science, business, psychology, or sociology are encouraged to apply.
-Computer programming skills (with SAS, R, Stata, C, etc) are a plus.
+Candidates with strong academic background in statistics, actuarial science, computer science and engineering, business, psychology, or sociology are strongly encouraged to apply.
+Computer programming skills (with SAS, R, Stata, C, etc) and expertise in machine learning are a plus.